Phase-Averaged Dynamics of a Periodically Surging Wind Turbine: Experimental Methods

 \subsection{Experimental Parameters}

 The apparatus described in the previous section was used to investigate the unsteady torque and power production of a wind turbine actuated in surge motions.
-Surge amplitudes of $A = 0.150$, 0.300, 0.450, and 0.600 m ($A^* = A/D = 0.128$, 0.257, 0.385, and 0.514) were tested in combination with motion periods of $T = 0.5$, 1, 2, 3, 6, and 12 s.
+Surge amplitudes between $A = 0.150$ and 0.600 m ($A^* = A/D = 0.128$ and 0.514) were tested in combination with motion periods between $T = 0.5$ and 12 s.
 These combinations resulted in reduced frequencies $k = fD/u_1$ between 0.079 and 1.821 and nondimensional surge velocities $u^* = fA/u_1$ between 0.039 and 0.234.
+The specific combinations of $A$ and $T$ explored in this study, and their respective values of $u^*$, are given in Table \ref{tab:waveformparams}.
 Sinusoidal and trapezoidal surge-velocity waveforms served as motion profiles for these experiments.
 The trapezoidal waveforms consisted of alternating segments of constant acceleration and constant velocity.
 The relative duration of the constant-acceleration phases was parameterized by $\xi$, defined as the total time of nonzero acceleration in a single cycle divided by the cycle period.
 Hence, $\xi = 0$ corresponded to a square wave, while $\xi = 1$ corresponded to a triangle wave.
 The types of waveforms used in these experiments are shown in Figure \ref{fig:waveforms}.

 The wind turbine was tested with resistive loads of 7.39, 7.48, 9.80, 10, 20, and 40 Ohms.
 The first three loads were attained using the rheostat and fixed resistors, and the second three were achieved using fixed 10-Ohm resistors in series.
 These corresponded to steady tip-speed ratios $\lambda_0 = R\omega_0/u_1$ between $5.21\pm0.22$ and $8.77\pm0.35$, and coefficients of power $C_{p,0} = \mathcal{P}_0/\frac{\pi}{2}\rho R^2 u_1^3$ between $0.176\pm0.010$ and $0.288\pm0.013$.
 A summary of the loading conditions and their corresponding steady nondimensional parameters is given in Table \ref{tab:ndparams}.
 Additionally, a power curve consisting of a collection of measurements at different wind speeds and loading conditions is shown in Figure \ref{fig:CpTSR}.
 Each of these steady measurements was conducted 3.09 m downstream of the fan array and over a duration of at least two minutes.